danielbradley/Extract/README.md

 ```

 The 'main' function is responsible for checking whether appropriate arguments have been passed and:
-if so, calling tryToProcess on each file and;
+if so, calling tryToProcess on each file,
+or;
-if not, calling the 'usage' function.
+if not, calling the 'usage' function then exiting.

 ```main.c
 bool argumentsContains( int argc, char** argv, char* flag );